 Frankenstein Makes A Sandwich

 There’s a lot to fear in nature: The fear of getting lost.
 The fear of bears.
 The fear you have no idea what you’re doing.
 But if you’re with little kids, ghost stories should but fun, not frightening.
-Gather round the fire for Frankenstein Makes A Sandwich, a collection of guaranteed nightmare-free poems about classic monsters like the Creature From The Black Lagoon Godzilla, Wolfman, and a big sandwich.
+Gather round the fire for Frankenstein Makes A Sandwich, a kids book collection of guaranteed nightmare-free poems about classic monsters like the Creature From The Black Lagoon Godzilla, Wolfman, and a big sandwich.